NoobWasTaken/osu-remastered/README.md

 Keep your health above zero.
 If you don't, You will lose!

-Play fast and normaly combined.
+Play fast and normally combined.
 This can really improve your clicks and accuracy.

 It is recommended to play with a pen to avoid "mouse drift". commonly casued by dirt and debris locked inside the mouse.
 You can still play with a mouse if you want to.